Trusted WordPress tutorials, when you need them most.

 To see this report in the future, simply visit the ‘Explore’ tab in Google Analytics.

-Google Search Console is a free tool offered by Google to help webmasters manage their sites’ visibility in search results.
+Google Search Console is a free tool offered by Google to help webmasters manage their sites’ visibility on search engine results pages (SERPs).
 It also notifies you about errors, including 404 errors that are caused by a broken link.

 First, you will need to set up Google Search Console for your website.
 For step-by-step setup instructions, see our ultimate Google Search Console guide.